• Skip to primary navigation

 A close up of small light brown colored potatoes.

 If you hate peeling potatoes, then I say don't!
 Find small potatoes that you can toss in whole in your stew.
 Look for bags of mixed small potatoes or fingerling potatoes.
 I love the flavor these potatoes provide and that they are less work.
 The skin on these potatoes is usually thinner too, so the peels have never bothered me in a stew.
-Due to note they usually cost a bit more per pound than larger potatoes.
+Do note they usually cost a bit more per pound than larger potatoes.

 Turnips with purple on top are shown on top of a black background.

-🚜 Root Vegetables
+🚜 Root Vegetables for Hearty Beef Stew

 Parsnips, turnips, and rutabaga can all be added to a beef stew.
 They all make great choices in the winter as they are all veggies that are known for their storage quality.
 Parsnips you treat just as you would carrots.